kidonng/unocss-preset-daisy/README.md

 - [#14](https://github.com/kidonng/unocss-preset-daisy/issues/14): [variants](https://windicss.org/utilities/general/variants.html) do not work

 **Unused styles may be imported.** This is both due to lots of hacks being used and how UnoCSS works.
-However, the preset try to figure out the minimum styles needed, thus the cost is trivial most of the time.
+However, the preset will try to figure out the minimum styles needed, thus the cost is trivial most of the time.